 Are you going to be spending a lot of time at a campground where you can hook up to their amenities, or are you going to spend most of your time boondocking?

 If you’re into the latter, you’ll need a propane tank that’s of considerable size.
+And that also means you’ll need a propane regulator to control the flow.
 Of course, as I hinted at above, the type of rig you have is the key factor.

 I will say in my Newmar Bay Star, which is a 25 gallon tank, I’ve only refilled it once in the past year, and even then, it was only down to half a tank.